 Beyond the k- and max-semantics, Kratzer (1981, 1991) describes a range of different possibility modals which vary in strength, each defined by a different relation between the background ordering and the quantified domain of the modal.
-Of particular relevance here is Kratzer's analysis of the modality she terms "possibility," and associates with might in English (1991, p.
-644).
-Whereas the max-semantics aligns the modal with maximal set of worlds, Kratzer's proposes to define bare possibility modals by focusing on the minimal set of worlds, the worlds closest to world of evaluation.
-Such a possibility modal is true at i if and only if there are prejacent-worlds among the accessible worlds which are closest simpliciter to the world of evaluation i.
-I'll refer to the set of worlds which are closest to i as $min(\geq_i)$, that is, the minimal set of worlds relative to \geq_i .
+Of particular relevance here is Kratzer's analysis of the modality she terms "possibility," and associates with might in English (1991, 644).
+Whereas the max-semantics aligns the modal with the maximal set of worlds, Kratzer proposes to define bare possibility modals by focusing on the minimal set of worlds, the worlds closest to the world of evaluation.
+Such a possibility modal is true at i if and only if there are prejacent-worlds among the accessible worlds which are closest to i as $min(\geq_i)$ , that is, the minimal set of worlds relative to $\geq_i$ .
 For commensurability, I likewise define the min-semantics as a constraint on a k-semantics: